Preventive Dentistry – Rochester, MN

-Dentistry has become way more technologically advanced since our practice first opened in 1948, but one thing has remained the same: a prevention-first approach is always the best way to go.
+Dentistry has become way more technologically advanced since our dental office first opened in 1948, but one thing has remained the same: a prevention-first approach is always the best way to keep patients smiling.
 By being proactive about our patients’ care, we can help them avoid pesky cavities and dental damage so they can enjoy healthy, problem-free smiles year after year.
-That way, everyone can spend less time in our office and more time living their lives!
-To schedule you or your child’s next checkup and cleaning, contact us today.
+That way, everyone can spend less time in our dental office and more time living their lives!
+To schedule you or your child’s next biannual dental checkup and teeth cleaning, contact us today.

 Why Choose Us for Preventive Dentistry?

 - Trusted by Rochester families for more than 70 years

 - Parents & children welcome

 - 4 expert dentists all under one roof

 Routine checkups and cleanings enable our team to keep a close eye on your dental health so we can catch and stop small problems before they can turn into larger ones.
 Dedicated cleanings remove plaque and tartar from hard to reach spots in your mouth, and a comprehensive exam will make sure your teeth and gums get the care they need at the earliest sign of trouble.
 We recommend that patients of all ages should attend a preventive appointment at least once every 6 months!

 Our dental office has been around for so long that many of our child patients are now bringing their own children (and grandchildren!) to come see us.
 Our team has experience serving children of all ages, and we’re able to provide the treatments growing smiles need at every stage of life.
 And, we’ll always go out of our way to ensure that both parents and children always have a pleasant and relaxing time at the dentist.